 Do I need to do anything differently to prepare for my defence?

 Yes.
-You must submit your slide deck as a PDF to email@example.com at least one day ahead of your defence.
-Graduate Studies will ensure your remote participants have a copy in case their videoconference link fails.
+You must submit your slide deck as a PDF to firstname.lastname@example.org at least one day ahead of your defence.
+Graduate Studies will ensure that the Examination Committee have a copy in case their videoconference link fails.

 What equipment do I need to defend my thesis remotely?

-You will require a computer with a webcam for the videoconference and a phone for the teleconference.
-Ideally, you will use a landline phone with a handsfree option.
+You will require a computer with a webcam and a microphone.
+You will use a landline or cellphone in case of disconnection.
 If you need to use a cellphone, it should be plugged in to a power source during your defence to ensure it maintains power for up to 3 hours.